 12. Schedule time for fun and leisure, especially before or after the Meeting.
 Chicago is one of the best cities in the world.

 14. Stop by ASCO Central, Member Services, and ASCO Connection booths in the Oncology Professionals Hall to hear more about the advantages of this great Society.
 Visit Technology Support in Concierge Services to get support from ASCO staff for your apps and devices.

-15. Stop at the exhibits in the Oncology Professionals Hall and look for opportunities to learn about or collaborate on upcoming studies.
+15. Stop at the exhibits in the Oncology Professionals Hall and look for opportunities to learn about or collaborate on upcoming studies, projects and events.

 16. If you are interested in a specific poster, be there in the first hour of the Poster Sessions as presenters will be near their posters.
 If you need certain information from the presenter, you can exchange contact information.

-17. New Poster Networking Sessions will feature poster display and discussion of the most clinically applicable posters by experts in the field.
-During these sessions, up to 12 of the most clinically applicable and novel posters from each track will be presented and reviewed by four discussants, and the abstract authors will participate in a question-and-answer panel.
+17. Poster Networking Sessions will feature poster display and discussion of the most clinically applicable posters by experts in the field.
+During these sessions, up to 12 of the most clinically applicable and novel posters from each track will be critically reviewed by expert discussants, and the abstract authors will participate in a question-and-answer panel.
 Meet with the abstract authors and discussants following each Poster Discussion Session in a networking area right outside the session room.

 18. Most importantly, prepare notes for your post-ASCO Annual Meeting presentations at your institution or region.
 Take advantage of asking the authors about certain information you need to complement the abstract’s limited information.
 This means you have to identify abstracts of interest the day before the meeting and list your queries or questions.
 Most abstracts will be released online May 14 at 5:00 PM EDT.

 19. If you purchase a subscription to Meeting Slides: 2016 ASCO Annual Meeting (during online registration or onsite at ASCO University Bookstore locations), you will be able to use slides shared by Meeting presenters to create your own educational talks.